10 April, 2020

 Due to its large pool of highly skilled workers, India is extremely competitive in services, and its professionals work around the world.
 Of the top ten companies with H1B-approved petitions in 2018, four are Indian firms, three of which are at the very top.
 Over the past fifteen years, the proportion of approved H1B petitions from India went from just under 40 percent to more than 70 percent.
 India’s negotiating posture has long prioritized further opening other countries’ visa regimes for services workers; this was an unmet ambition, for example, of India’s in talks on the Regional Comprehensive Economic Partnership, a trade pact of fifteen countries, including China, that India opted out of after years of negotiations.

 The Indian government continues to object to U.S. laws passed in 2010 and 2015 that apply higher fees on companies with more than fifty employees if more than half of those employees are in the United States as nonimmigrants.
 In 2016, India filed a trade dispute at the WTO over these visa fees, arguing that the higher fees “raised the overall barriers for service suppliers from India.”
 The WTO dispute is ongoing.
 India has also expressed concerns over visa processing delays, including more requests for evidence, which prolong review times, and increased rejection rates under the Trump administration.

 Way Forward: In recent times both countries can understand the significance of each other and can cooperate.
-In the time of COVID-19 USA has been realising the significance of India which is still the largest market of the world and can help USA in countering China rise.
+During the time of COVID-19 USA has been realising the significance of India which is still the largest market in the world and can help the USA in countering China's rise.